 So, yeah.
 Batshit.

-I don’t know about you, but 2017 was a political dumpster fire for me.
+I don’t know about you, but 2017 was a political dumpster fire for me, and it’s still raging so far this year.
 Spoiler alert – I’m pretty liberal.
 I believe in radical concepts like equal pay, access to free or affordable birth control and family planning (regardless of your employer’s religious beliefs), and that women should be as equally represented as men in our bodies of government and corporate leadership.
 But maybe I’m just a feminazi, liberal wackadoodle (real words?).

 Nah.
 I tend to think many women (and men!) also believe in those concepts and are equally tired of this kind of shit.
 And ya’ll, I was TIRED last year.
 The news cycle and inescapable bitch fests with my friends and colleagues had me totally stressed out.